Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Active-Write-up.md

 ```
 Eureka!

-Using the command above, we are able to successfully carry out our Kerberoasting attack and get the hash for the Administrator user:
+Using the command above, we indeed are able to successfully carry out our Kerberoasting attack and get the hash for the Administrator user:
 ```shell
 Impacket v0.12.0 - Copyright Fortra, LLC and its affiliated companies